zy777777/NonGKI_Kernel_Build/README_EN.md

 # Non-GKI Kernel with KSU and SUSFS
 ![GitHub branch check runs](https://img.shields.io/github/check-runs/JackA1ltman/NonGKI_Kernel_Build/main)![GitHub Downloads (all assets, latest release)](https://img.shields.io/github/downloads/JackA1ltman/NonGKI_Kernel_Build/latest/total)
 [Supported Devices](Supported_Devices.md) | [中文文档](README.md) | English
-Automatic build for Non-GKI Kernel with KSU and SUSFS

 **Non-GKI**: What we commonly refer to as Non-GKI includes both GKI1.0 (kernel versions 4.19-5.4) (5.4 is QGKI) and true Non-GKI (kernel versions ≤ 4.14).
 Due to severe fragmentation in Non-GKI kernels, which not only prevents universal compatibility but also results in inconsistent build environments—including but not limited to system versions, GCC versions, and Clang versions—we have decided to start an automated Non-GKI kernel compilation project.
 This project welcomes forks for personal modifications, contributions through pull requests, and collaborations.